GDevelopApp/GDevelop-documentation/docs/gdevelop5/community/contribute-to-the-assets-store.md

 You can contribute to GDevelop's Assets Store with royalty free/public domain resources that can be used by everyone for any kind of project, or submit your own game art.
 Assets have to be submitted into category and sub-category folders.
 Images, audio and fonts should be named in plain English as the final user will read them.

 GDevelop creators can add assets to the project without having to worry about editing.
-This means that submitted art, has to follow a number of technical contraints:
+This means that submitted art, has to follow a number of technical constraints:

 ## For images (animated sprites, tiled sprites or GUI):